ToolShedTested

 Is a miter saw necessary for deck building?

 Not strictly necessary, but strongly recommended.
 A miter saw gives you consistent, repeatable crosscuts at accurate angles -- essential when you're cutting 80 deck boards to the same length, or cutting railing balusters to identical heights.
 The alternative is clamping a speed square or straightedge to every board and cutting with a circular saw, which works but is slower and prone to accumulated error.
-For a one-time small deck build, you can rent a miter saw for around $40-60 per day from any tool rental outlet rather than buying.
+For a one-time small deck build, you can rent a miter saw for around its current retailer price per day from any tool rental outlet rather than buying.
 For anything larger, buy it -- you'll use it on every project after this one.

 How long does it take to build a deck?